-Intermittent Fasting and Time Restricted Eating — duration and timing
+Intermittent Fasting and Time Restricted Eating

-Partial Fasting or Alternate Day Fasting is a type of intermittent fasting where fasting days are set to a specific number of days out of the week and may include one day out of seven, or ‘alternate day fasting’ — where the usual amount of food is consumed every other day.
+Partial fasting, or alternate-day fasting, is a type of intermittent fasting where fasting days are set to a specific number of days out of the week and may include one day out of seven, or ‘alternate day fasting’ — where the usual amount of food is consumed every other day.

 Time-Restricted Eating (TRE), also called time-restricted feeding (TRF), is a type of intermittent fasting where eating occurs during a specific period each day, and ‘not eating’ (fasting) occurs the remainder of the time.